- Part 1 - EcommerceDDD overview

 │ └── Infrastructure

-• API RESTful API is used to enable communication between client and server.
+- API RESTful API is used to enable communication between client and server.

 Why and when use Domain-driven Design?

 Our field is full of buzzwords, usually shrunk to mnemonics, short in length but carrying a world of complexity.
 There are countless times I’ve seen non-technical people repeat these terms without understanding what they mean, yet expect developers to have years of experience with them.
-With domain-driven design, it wouldn’t be different (like any other Whatever-Driven design); it’s broadly spread that it’s about technology, architecture, or a framework, while it’s, in fact, an approach that requires a shift in the way you view things.
+With domain-driven design, it wouldn’t be different (like any other Whatever-Driven design); it’s widely assumed that it’s about technology, architecture, or a framework, while it’s, in fact, an approach that requires a shift in the way you view things.
 At the same time, the implementation is just a way to get there.

 Is object-oriented programming the only way?